falcosecurity/falco-website/content/en/docs/installation.md

     curl -s -o /etc/yum.repos.d/falcosecurity.repo https://falco.org/repo/falcosecurity-rpm.repo
     ```

-    > **Note** - In case you want to use a Falco package from the current master use the [falcosecurity-rpm-dev](https://falco.org/repo/falcosecurity-rpm-dev.repo).
+    > **Note** - In case you want to use a Falco package from the current master use the [falcosecurity-rpm-dev](https://falco.org/repo/falcosecurity-rpm-dev.repo) file.

 2. Install the EPEL repository: